Heitor Villa-Lobos: Music

 Carnaval das crianças of 1919–20 saw Villa-Lobos's mature style emerge; unconstrained by the use of traditional formulae or any requirement for dramatic tension, the piece at times imitates a mouth organ, children's dances, a harlequinade, and ends with an impression of the carnival parade.
 This work was orchestrated in 1929 with new linking passages and a new title, Momoprecoce.
 Naïveté and innocence is also heard in the piano suites A Prole do Bebê (The Baby's Family) of 1918–21.

 Around this time he also fused urban Brazilian influences and impressions, for example in his Quarteto simbólico of 1921.
 He included the urban street music of the chorões, who were groups containing flute, clarinet and cavaquinho (a Brazilian guitar), and often also including ophicleide, trombones or percussion.
 Villa-Lobos occasionally joined such bands.
 Early works showing this influence were incorporated into the Suite populaire brésilienne of 1908–12 assembled by his publisher, and more mature works include the Sexteto místico (c.1955, replacing a lost and probably unfinished one begun in 1917), and his setting of the poetry of Mário de Andrade and Catulo da Paxão Cearense in the Canções típicas brasileiras of 1919.
 His classical guitar studies are also influenced by the music of the chorões.

+The 12 etudes for guitar commissioned by Andre Segovia during the 1920's serve as a testament to Villa-Lobos’s ability to create and compose meaningful music across a multitude of different instruments.
+Each piece focuses on the development of different core guitar skills while simultaneously representing the different sounds and techniques found amongst Brazilian street performers, blending both his own nationalistic composition style with a more technical, study first` approach.
+This is well-demonstrated in the first etude of his collection, presenting an almost exclusively arpeggiated piece with a unique right-hand pattern.

 All the elements mentioned so far are fused in Villa-Lobos's Nonet.
 Subtitled Impressão rápida do todo o Brasil (A Brief Impression of the Whole of Brazil), the title of the work denotes it as ostensibly chamber music, but it is scored for flute/piccolo, oboe, clarinet, saxophone, bassoon, celesta, harp, piano, a large percussion battery requiring at least two players, and a mixed chorus.